-The Participating Employee will not be subject to tax when the Participating Employee subsequently sells the Microsoft Shares provided the Participating Employee has held the Microsoft Shares for more than three years or the gross annual income from the sale of shares does not exceed a certain amount.
-If the Participating Employee holds the Microsoft Shares for three years or less (and does not exceed the annual income threshold), the Participating Employee will be taxed on the difference between the sale price of the Microsoft Shares and the Fair Market Value of the Microsoft Shares on the Date of Exercise.
-Different rules apply to Microsoft Shares acquired prior to December 31, 2013.
+The Participating Employee will not be subject to tax when the Participating Employee subsequently sells the Microsoft Shares provided the Participating Employee has held the Microsoft Shares for more than three years or the gross annual income from the sale of Microsoft Shares (or other securities) does not exceed a certain amount.
+If the Participating Employee holds the Microsoft Shares for three years or less (and exceeds the annual threshold), the Participating Employee will be taxed on the difference between the sale price of the Microsoft Shares and the Fair Market Value of the Microsoft Shares on the Date of Exercise.
+Different rules apply to Microsoft Shares acquired prior to January 1, 2014.